maxking/docker-mailman/README.md

 the Web Frontend, it won't be functional until it is fully configured to to send emails.

-To configure the mailman-web container to send emails, see these [configuration settings][15].

-To configure the mailman-core container to send emails, see the Setting your MTA section below.
+To configure the mailman-core container to send emails, see the [Setting your MTA section below](#setting-up-your-mta).

 Running
 =======